This was originally published by The Kaiser Family Foundation on September 26, 2019 here.

 Coverage and Utilization of Services

 Most women with public and private insurance have coverage for breast cancer screening services, but the scope of coverage can differ based on the type of insurance plan, how they qualify for Medicaid, and in the case of Medicare, where they live.
-While there are programs to assist uninsured and underserved women, these programs only reach a fraction of eligible women.
+While there are programs to assist uninsured and underrepresented women, these programs only reach a fraction of eligible women.

 - Private Individual and Group Insurance Plans—The ACA requires most private group and individual insurance plans, including most employer plans, to cover all services rated by the USPSTF with an “A” or “B” without consumer cost-sharing, as well as preventive services for women recommended by HRSA.
 Plans must cover the full cost of mammograms starting at age 40, genetic screening for high-risk women, and breast cancer preventive medication for high risk women under this policy.